kizu/kizu.ru/_posts/en/issues/2013-01-30-going-jekyll.md

 ## Prose.io

 And if you don’t like to fill up YAML by yourself, and you don’t want to use any scripts for it (like it’s done in Jekyll Bootstrap), you could use a service like [Prose.io](http://prose.io).
-This awesome service allows you to [describe all the metadata defaults](http://prose.io/help/handbook.html#metadata_defaults) in a config, so when you’ll create a new post using Prose, all the metadata would be filled for you (actually, in most basic cases you’d need to at least look at the metadata, but that’s another story I’ll tell someday later).
+This awesome service allows you to [describe all the metadata defaults](http://prose.io/help/handbook.html#metadata_defaults) in a config, so when you create a new post using Prose, all the metadata would be filled for you (actually, in most basic cases you’d need to at least look at the metadata, but that’s another story I’ll tell someday later).

 ## Links